ECCCM: A Story of Service

 2014 began a time of critical review for all programs, ensuring that ECCCM is serving the current needs within the community with efficiency and efficacy.
 To achieve a systemic approach to student hunger, ECCCM's Hunger Prevention Program was expanded to serve the families of Newton-Conover City School system students that are experiencing food insecurity issues.
 A twelve-month program that coincides with the school year, adequate commodities are provided to the family.
 In the fall of 2015, the now Student Hunger Prevention Program was expanded to include all Newton-Conover City Schools and all Catawba County Schools, grades K-12 with a 12-month program.

-In it's fifth year of operation in 2015, the Crisis Assistance Coaching Program matured and is providing a critical impact on the lives of crisis recipients.
+The Crisis Assistance Coaching Program is providing a critical impact on the lives of crisis recipients.
 Additional case management staff is being moved into the program as basic financial literacy education, debt reduction, goal setting, menu preparation and menu creation strategies are combined with job search and resume assistance.
 Through this effective program, crisis clients are learning essential life skills and returning to self-reliance.
-Dee Dee Hovis was named Director of Crisis Assistance Coaching.

 2015 saw a realignment of staff positions as Kristal Manning was named as Assistant Director, working with the Executive Director in the day-to-day operations.
 All interviewers were trained and transitioned to Case Managers, assigned to clients and fully managing their case history.
-Becca Bleich was named as Community Outreach Associate, working as a liaison with the community and our donors.
-With continued growth and activity in the food pantry and thrift store, Shirley Robinson was named Director of Food Pantry Operations, which includes warehouse management and volunteer coordination.
+With continued growth and activity in the food pantry and thrift store, the Director of Food Pantry Operations oversees these operations, which includes warehouse management and volunteer coordination.

 The work of ECCCM is supervised by an eighteen member Board of Directors appointed from the community and supportive churches.
 The day-to-day operations are under the supervision of its Executive Director, Rev. Robert Silber, (828) 465-1702